bryanlancy/BouncerBot/README.md

 # BouncerBot
 > Private Discord server management made easy.
-> - Find and kick all users without roles
+> - Find and kick all users without roles, can be easily automated with cron jobs
 > - Get server summary
 >   - \# of members
 >   - members without roles